 Signs in the Public Realm shall enhance the character of the Public Realm, provide orientation to pedestrians, cyclists, and motorists, and help to give identity to the Street.
 Signs should be designed and scaled for use by the pedestrian.
-In addition to Missoula County signage ordinance, the following standards and guidelines shall also apply within the Mullan Traditional Neighborhood Development Area.
+The City of Missoula Zoning Regulations Chapter 20.75 - Signs shall apply within the Mullan FBC Area except as provided in this section.
+To the extent that a conflict occurs between this section and Chapter 20.75, the provisions of this section shall control.

-A. Wayfinding Signs
+A. Wayfinding Signs (Public ROW)

 - 1. Signage should be coordinated with other streetscape furniture (e.g., light posts) to reduce visual clutter in the Public Realm. - 2.
 The Approval Authority shall set the pole and frame standard for use throughout the Mullan Area prior to approval of the first Final Site Plan for aesthetic conformity and maintenance inventory.
-Any signage, post or frame, to be maintained by Missoula County shall be approved by the County Engineer. - 3.
+Any signage, post or frame, to be maintained by the governing body shall be approved by the jurisdiction. - 3.
 Wayfinding signage, which identifies key civic areas or public destinations, shall be consistent in theme and placement as determined by the Approval Authority. - 4.
 Architectural features and gateways announcing arrival to the entire community or individual neighborhoods may have identification signs of no more than 36 square feet.